Advice for proto Alpinists

 For many of these skills you don’t need anything but space, a park as good as glacier to set up a hauling system (set it up off a tree and get your partner to try and resist being pulled by you).
-When training don’t just go by the book, but throw hurdles in your way.
+When training doesn’t just go by the book but throw hurdles in your way.
 I once had breakfast with a guy in the SAS who spent months practising entry into rooms (blasting in a room after a stun grenade and killing all the baddies).
 One day lining up to enter a room the door, a gust of wind just blew the door open, and they all stood there unsure what to do (they’d never trained for a door just opening by itself!).
-So when doing crevasse rescue learn it with all the kit first (traxion and tiblocs and prusiks and slings), then take away kit until all you have is your belay device, a prusik and some krabs.
-Climbing drills are a great way to develop a better understanding of both now to do things, but also how to think yourself out of problems.
+So when doing crevasse rescue learn it with all the kit first (Traxion and Tiblocs and prusiks and slings), then take away kit until all you have is your belay device, a prusik and some krabs.
+Climbing drills are a great way to develop a better understanding of both how to do things, but also how to think yourself out of problems.

 So take it easy and never forget Edward Whymper words, as good today as they were over a hundred years ago:

-“Climb if you will, but remember that courage and strength are nought without prudence, and that a momentary negligence may destroy the happiness of a lifetime.
-Do nothing in haste; look well to each step; and from the beginning think what may be the end.”
+“Climb if you will, but remember that courage and strength are nought without prudence and that a momentary negligence may destroy the happiness of a lifetime.
+Do nothing in haste; look well to each step, and from the beginning think what may be the end.”